-If you’re on the market for an attorney, deciding where to start can be a bit nerve wracking.
-Whether you’ve never had an attorney before or you need to change because your previous attorney is no longer in business, deceased, or is not meeting your needs, your decision will have great impact on the outcome of your legal needs.
+If you’re on the market for an attorney, deciding where to start can be a bit nerve-wracking.
+Whether you’ve never had an attorney before or you need to change because your previous attorney is no longer in business, is deceased, or is not meeting your needs, your decision will have a great impact on the outcome of your legal needs.
 Here are a few tips on selecting an attorney in Massachusetts.

 1 – Check Areas of Practice